gutfeeling/practical_rl_for_coders/04_glie_monte_carlo/README.md

 2. You will be able to list a set of best practices when writing RL code in Python
 3. You will be able to explain why an agent needs to simultaneously explore and exploit to solve an environment
 4. You will be able to integrate epsilon-greedy exploration/exploitation schemes in your code
+5. You will be able to write code that makes your results demonstrably reproducible

 ## Plan